-Teton has retained Gabelli Funds, LLC, a subsidiary of GAMCO Investors, Inc., a NYSE listed company, to act as sub-advisor for the TETON Westwood Mighty Mites Fund and the TETON Convertible Securities Fund.
-Teton has also retained Westwood Management Corporation, ("WMC") a subsidiary of Westwood Holdings Group, Inc. (NYSE: WHG) to act as sub-advisor for the TETON Westwood Balanced Fund and the TETON Westwood Equity Fund.
-The TETON Westwood SmallCap Equity Fund is advised directly by Teton and all of the KEELEY Funds are advised by Keeley Teton.
+Teton LLC has retained Gabelli Funds, LLC, a subsidiary of GAMCO Investors, Inc., a NYSE listed company, to act as sub-advisor for the TETON Westwood Mighty Mites Fund and the TETON Convertible Securities Fund.
+Teton LLC has also retained Westwood Management Corporation, a subsidiary of Westwood Holdings Group, Inc. (NYSE: WHG) to act as sub-advisor for the TETON Westwood Balanced Fund and the TETON Westwood Equity Fund.
+The TETON Westwood SmallCap Equity Fund and all of the KEELEY Funds are advised by Keeley-Teton.

-In addition to the Funds, the Company acts as investment adviser to various separately managed and wrap product accounts.
-The total assets under management of these accounts were \$0.4 billion at December 31, 2020.
+In addition to the Funds, Keeley-Teton acts as investment adviser to various separately managed and wrap product accounts.
+The total assets under management of these accounts were \$513.6 million at December 31, 2021.

-Teton's total assets under management were \$1.8 billion at December 31, 2020.
+Teton LLC and Keeley-Teton's total assets under management were \$2.0 billion at December 31, 2021.